i05nagai/memorandum/language/english_grammar.md

     * Sarah hasn't changed.
 She still looks the same as she did ten years ago
 * The ...
 The ...
     * The sooner the better
+    * the more I think about it, the more certain I am
     * The bigger the better
     * When you're travelling, the less luggage you have the better
     * The warmer the weather, the better I feel